dpi-tta-lessons/ruby-dojo-bank-account/content.md

-# Ruby Gym: Bank Account
+# Ruby Dojo: Bank Account
 Write a class called `BankAccount` that represents a simple bank account.
 The class should allow users to deposit, withdraw, and check their balance.

 ## Objectives